 The development environment is an Eclipse Perspective.
 We add COBOL and PL/1 as fully supported languages to the industry standard Eclipse development environment.

 We can follow a full development cycle here:

 The code being worked on in the image above is a standard CICS application presenting a BMS screen to the user.
-With Heirloom PaaS, BMS screen definitions are automatically transformed into HTML5 templates with the initial template design mimicking the green screen that mainframe users are familiar with.
+With Heirloom, BMS screen definitions are automatically transformed into HTML5 templates with the initial template design mimicking the green screen that mainframe users are familiar with.
 See an earlier post for a typical green screen sample program Mainframe Migration?
 Why?

 The Continuous Build Server that we use runs the Jenkins open source automation server.